Immigrants fearing detention or deportation may be worried about what would happen to their children in such a situation.

 - Permanent legal guardian

 - Standby guardian

 - Short-term guardian

-Permanent legal guardian: Not recommended as a safety plan for those fearing detention or deportation because child should be living with guardian and not parents.
+Permanent legal guardian: This is not recommended as a safety plan for parents fearing detention or deportation.
+In a permanent guardianship, the child lives with the guardian, not the parents.

-Standby guardian: this is a useful safety plan for undocumented immigrants, but standby guardians must meet same rules as regular guardians.
+Standby guardian: This is a useful safety plan for undocumented immigrants.
+But standby guardians must meet the same rules as regular guardians.
 That means that some courts require they have legal immigration status.
-A standby guardianship cannot be used to avoid another parent getting custody.
+Also, a standby guardianship cannot be used to avoid another parent getting parental responsibilities (custody).

-Short-term guardian: Can be done on very short notice.
-Easy and effective safety plan for immigrants who fear detention or deportation.
+Short-term guardian: This can be done on very short notice.
+It is an easy and effective safety plan for immigrants who fear detention or deportation.

 - Drawbacks: Although the law requires that health care workers, schools, and all other people treat the short-term guardianship like a court ordered guardianship, that may not happen.
 Short-term guardians have problems enrolling children in school, getting public benefits or medical care.